<big>Glossary of Painting Terms</big>(As of July 2003)

 dry, colored powders (pigments) and the dry lacquer.

-Color pigments Designation for insoluble, solid color bodies, in contrast to
+Term for insoluble, solid color bodies, in contrast to...

-Form (dye).
-They are used, among other things, in textile and leather dyeing.
+Dyes (colorants).
+They are used, among other things, in the dyeing of textiles and leather.

 inserted.